Vedat-Esendag/Medical_Adherence/docs/user/00-overview.md

 - Friendly, non-judgmental language throughout

 ## Who It's For
-Designed for users who need help staying consistent with medication schedules, especially elderly users or those managing multiple medications.
+Designed for patients who need help staying consistent with medication schedules, especially elderly users or those managing multiple medications.
+Also includes optional caregiver features for family members who want to help monitor adherence remotely.

 ## Getting Started
+1. Choose your role (Patient or Caregiver)
+2. **As a Patient:**
-1. Tap the **+ button** to add your first medication
+   - Tap the **+ button** to add your first medication
-2. Enter medication name, dosage, and schedule
+   - Enter medication name, dosage, and schedule
-3. Return to Home screen to see today's doses
-4. Mark doses as taken throughout the day
+   - Mark doses as taken throughout the day
-5. Check Stats tab to see your weekly progress
+   - Check Stats tab to see your weekly progress
+   - Optionally share your PIN with a caregiver for remote monitoring
+3. **As a Caregiver:**
+   - Scan a patient's QR code or enter their 6-digit PIN
+   - Monitor their medication adherence in real-time
+   - View their statistics and medication schedules

 ## Navigation
-Four main sections accessible via bottom bar:
+Main sections accessible via the bottom bar (varies by role):
-- **Home**: Today's doses and quick actions
+- **Home**: Today's doses and quick actions (Patient)
+- **Patients**: List of connected patients (Caregiver)
-- **Medications**: Full library of all medications
+- **Medications**: Full library of all medications (Patient)
 - **Stats**: Weekly adherence and trends
-- **Settings**: Font size and theme preferences
+- **Settings**: Font size, high contrast mode, and pairing options

-## Privacy
+## Privacy & Data Storage
-All data stored locally on your device using Room database.
-No cloud sync or external sharing.
+Your medication data is securely stored in Firebase Cloud Firestore:
+- **Offline support**: Works without internet, automatically syncs when back online
+- **Private by default**: Data only shared with explicitly connected caregivers via PIN/QR code
+- **No public sharing**: No social features, ads, or third-party data sharing
+- **Secure cloud backup**: Data persists across device changes and app reinstalls